8.9

 The Hoka Anacapa 2 Low GTX delivers an incredibly cushioned and comfortable ride, making it a top choice for hikers and travelers who want to feel protected from impact on long days.
 Its reliable Gore-Tex Invisible Fit waterproofing keeps feet dry through wet grass and stream crossings, while the stable platform and Vibram Megagrip outsole provide confidence on varied terrain, from rocky trails to city cobblestones.

-While its breathability is a significant drawback in warmer weather, and the fit can be narrow for some, the sheer comfort and protection offered make it a compelling option for all-weather day hiking and demanding urban exploration, especially if you prioritize a soft, forgiving feel underfoot.
+Where it struggles is breathability, a major limitation in warmer weather, and the fit can be narrow for some.
+Still, the sheer comfort and protection offered make it a compelling option for all-weather day hiking and demanding urban exploration, especially if you prioritize a soft, forgiving feel underfoot.
 The incorporation of recycled materials is a welcome bonus.

 SHOP NOW